NadimGhaznavi/ai/pages/ai-snake-game.md

 I was curious about the effect of adding layers on the fly.
 You may want to experiment with this option using the `--b1_score`, `--b2_score` and `--b3_score` which are features that drop in a B1, B2 or B3 layer when the AI reaches a particular score.
 What I learned was that adding layers on-the-fly disrupts the performance of the AI (no big surprise).
 When adding a B1 layer i.e. one that matches the shape of the existing B1 layer is much less disruptive: The AI recovers relatively quickly and carries on.
 Adding a new B2 layer i.e. when you didn't have any B2 layers and the shape is different than the B1 layer is **extremely** disruptive to the perfomance of the neural network.

+## Adding Dropout Layers

+I have implemented a `--dropout-static` switch that instructs the `asg.py` to create PyTorch `nn.Dropout` layers with a *P Value* that is passed in with an argument to the `--dropout-static` switch.
+The code takes care of inserting these *dropout layers* are in between the hidden B1, B2 and B3 hidden layers.

+I implemented this feature to see if adding additional noise to the simulation would stop the AI from getting stuck in sub-optimal game strategy.
+It's stuck now: When the snake reaches a length that is more than twice the width of the board (I'm using a 20x20 board), then there is an added challenge.
+With my current setup, the AI can achieve scores of up to around 50, but not really any higher.
+At that point in the game, the AI has settled into a strategy of moving the snake around the edge of the screen and then cutting through the middle to get the food.
+It continues to the other edge and then circles again.
+While this strategy is good for scores up to 40, it fails to reach scores in the 60s because it ends up hitting itself.

+I currently have a [batch script](#using-batch-scripts-to-fine-tune-hyperparameters) that is running simulations with varying learning rates to see if tweaking that value will help it get past this challenge.

 ## Changing P Values of Dropout Layers On the Fly

 I have implemented the following switches to experiment with the effect of dropout layers on the performance of the neural network and how it can help the AI to overcome local minimums: